RedCircle Podcast Review: Pricing & Features in 2023

 However, these usually have limited features and storage.

-It’s much better to go for a platform that offers a free plan that you can upgrade as your needs grow.
+It’s much better to go for a platform offering a free plan to upgrade as your needs grow.

 This way, you’re not limited by the limited storage and features usually offered on such free plans.